 Out of all the food places we went to in Nashville, really only one stood out for us: Frothy Monkey in the 12 South neighbourhood had some nice coffee and great atmosphere.

-It shares more than just the name of the city in England… it also has similarly deep industrial roots, being a former mill and mining town.
+It shares more than just the name of the city in the United Kingdom … it also has similarly deep industrial roots, being a former mill and mining town.
 Several locals said to us “There is nothing here to do.
 Why did you bother coming?”
 Looking past the boarded-up shops, derelict houses and industrial wastelands we’ve seen so many in Memphis already, the city again was steeped in history.

 During the 1950s and 1960s, Birmingham had the nickname Bombingham… It was one of the most segregated cities in the Deep South, the police force, equipped with dogs and water cannons and supported by the Ku Klux Klan, brutally fighting the Civil Rights movement, among them many children.

 Paying our respect to all those who struggled for freedom and equality, we visited Kelly Ingram Park, the Civil Rights Institute and the 16th Street Baptist Church where four teenage girls were killed in one of the bombings.
 It was a very sombre and sobering experience.
 We were able to go inside the church as the Sunday service had just finished.
 When we walked out, one of the Parishioners invited us to the Christmas music festival the same afternoon.
 As with the church in Memphis, we were welcomed with open arms by the local (predominantly black) community, despite being complete strangers and despite the history of that church in particular… very humbling indeed.